Access to free drinking water

-It costs you money.
-Although people consistently complain about the price of petrol we spend more per litre on bottled water.
-If you were to buy enough bottled water to drink the recommended intake of 8 glasses per day this would cost you approximately $3650 a year (based on $2.50 for a 500mL bottle).
+- It costs you money.
+Bottled water costs more per litre than petrol.
+If you were to buy the recommended intake of 8 glasses of water per day this would cost you approximately $3650 a year.
 The same amount of tap water would cost you just $0.98 per year.
 So save the cash and tap it...it’s free!

-Bottled water creates large amounts of waste.
-Plastic bottles are among the 10 most common rubbish items picked up on Clean up Australia Day.
-Australia recycles only 36% of PET plastic drink bottles, so around 373 million plastic water bottles end up as waste each year.
+- Bottled water creates large amounts of waste.
+Plastic bottles are among the 10 most common rubbish items picked up on Cleanup Australia Day.
+Australia recycles only 36% of PET plastic drink bottles.
+Around 373 million plastic water bottles end up as waste each year.

 Use a reusable water bottle

-Some research has shown that Bisphenol A (BPA), a key component in polycarbonate plastics, has been found to leach into the water of bottles that are made from it.
+- Does it contain Bisphenol A (BPA)?
+BPA has been found to leach into the water of bottles that are made from it.
 Most manufacturers now produce BPA-free plastic drink bottles.
-Keep a look out for these when purchasing a reusable plastic drink bottle.

-UOW requires that all students use a completely clear (uncoloured) water bottle with no labels or writing for exams.
-To avoid single use bottles it is best to choose a clear reusable drink bottle that meets the exam requirements and you can use it all the time .
+- UOW requires that all students use a completely clear (uncoloured) water bottle with no labels for exams.
+It is best to choose a clear reusable drink bottle that meets the exam requirements and you can use it all the time.

 Download the Access to free drinking water factsheet (pdf)